 Albert Edward Biggs, 4, born Ipswich.

-William is also remembered on the war memorial at St. Matthew’s Church war memorial.
+William is also remembered on the Great Eastern Railway war memorial, Liverpool Street Station, London, and on the war memorial at St. Matthew’s Church war memorial.